2020–2025: When Everything Crumbles (and You Build It Back)

 Little did I know, the real hit would happen in 2021 when I lost a couple of very important relationships.
 First, I left Undercase, the foundry I co-founded, after my partner decided to quit the design world.
 It was the right move, but it stung.

-Until I had the brilliant idea of taking a "sabbatical" and going to bartend in a busy gastro-pub.
-Of course, I had no clue of how formative and healing that period would turn out to be.
-See, the beauty of such fast-paced, intense physical labor is that once the clock marks 6pm, and the doors open to the public, there's no time for negative thoughts.
-It's just about mixing hundreds of perfect ice-cold cocktails, welcoming people in, and managing not to hurt yourself in the process (knives and peelers can be dangerous in slippery hands—I know from experience).
-If someone had told me that hand-washing dozens of glasses could be meditative, I would've called it a straight-up lie, but no, it's true.
+Until I had the brilliant idea of taking a “sabbatical” and going to bartend in a busy gastro-pub.
+Of course, I had no clue how formative and healing that period would turn out to be.
+See, the beauty of such fast-paced, intense physical labor is that once the clock marks 6pm, and the doors open to the public, there’s no time for negative thoughts.
+It’s just about mixing hundreds of perfect ice-cold cocktails, welcoming people in, and managing not to hurt yourself in the process (knives and peelers can be dangerous in slippery hands—I know from experience).
+If someone had told me that hand-washing dozens of glasses could be meditative, I would’ve called it a straight-up lie, but no, it’s true.
 Working behind the bar calmed my brain, let me feel connected, reenergized.
 It gifted me some of my favorite people in Berlin and encouraged me to explore the city and its culture through completely different lenses.

-It's been exactly one year since the beginning of my tropical season, and certainly I'm soaking up the sunshine and enjoying familiar landscapes, but this was, actually, a strategic isolation.
+It’s been exactly one year since the start of my tropical season, and certainly, I’m soaking up the sunshine and enjoying familiar landscapes, but this was, actually, a strategic isolation.
 To cut the noise.
-Clearing such backlog is no joke, it'll require excruciating discipline and clarity.
-That's why you haven't heard from me for a while.
-The second half of 2024 was about laying groundwork, tying some loose ends, and expanding WiT's collection with Corax, Gigio, and Profane, culminating in the perfect party at DiaTipo SP.
+Clearing such backlog is no joke, it’ll require intense discipline and clarity.
+That’s why you haven’t heard from me for a while.
+The second half of 2024 was about laying groundwork, tying some loose ends, and expanding WiT’s collection with Corax, Gigio, and Profane, culminating in the perfect party at DiaTipoSP.
 Now, 2025 has been a wild journey that deserves its own deep dive, including six months of pure RoboFont mode, no interruptions.
-What started as a production sprint became something much deeper: a complete diagnosis of how I work, what I'm capable of, and where my energy truly belongs.
+What began as a production sprint became something much deeper: a complete diagnosis of how I work, what I’m capable of, and where my energy truly belongs.

 The truth is, a lot of things broke my heart but fixed my vision.
 I’ve learned that you can only win when your mind is stronger than your emotions.
 No fuel for thoughts that don’t serve you.
 Those old wounds aren’t excuses, they are part of my architecture.
 Momentum isn’t magic, it’s consistency, and action will teach us what thinking never could.

-So come closer—Contraforma is about to get raw.
+Come closer—Contraforma is about to get raw.
 More personal, more opinionated and unapologetic.
-Let's exchange!
+Let’s exchange!

 Marginalia